 Exercise has been shown to produce serotonin in the brain, which is a feel-good chemical.

 Even just 30 minutes of exercise can help to produce serotonin and help you feel happier as a result.
 The good news is that you’re still doing the activities you know and love.
 Even if your ex will be there, do not stop living your life, or your self-esteem will fade away quickly.

 Divorce isn’t a planned event in life.
 You’re not prepared to leave your love, and even if you are the person that filed for divorce, your heart may be breaking in the process.
 It isn’t a form of weakness to go to therapy or seek the help of a support group.

 A lot of divorcees will go to support groups to overcome these challenging issues.

 Knowing that you’re not alone and talking to people in the same situation can help you feel a lot better.

 Addressing your issues will allow you to move on from the divorce.
 It will take a lot of courage to seek out support, but it may be the best choice you make after your divorce.
 You owe it to yourself to be happy again, and if support is needed, there are plenty of people willing to help you surmount this pile of emotions and grief.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with high conflict divorce.
+Brad has experience working with high conflict divorce.
 You can read more on this topic by visiting our prenuptials blog.
 To set up a consultation, call 973-562-0100.